khishh/RestaurantHealthApp/README.md

 # RestaurantHealthApp
 This project was originally a group project in the software engineering course.
 I worked in a group of 4 people for 3 iterations (each iteration is 2 weeks), adopting Scrum process.
 I played roles in Product owner, Team member, and Scrum master in each iteration.
-Since we did not take Android Architecture into consideration at that time, this is the version after I made various modifications to the original project.
+Since we did not take Android Architecture into consideration at that time and also we developed it on GitLab exclusive for University (I believe), this is the version after I made various modifications to the original project.
 Hopefully, this would show my understanding of MVVM, one of major Android Architectures.
+Below is the URL to access my group repo if you can access.
+<a href = "https://csil-git1.cs.surrey.sfu.ca/cmpt-276-group-3/cmpt276project">My group project Repo</a>

 This app shows the hygiene of local restaurants in Surrey (a city close to Vancouver in Canada) based on the open-source data available in https://data.surrey.ca/.
 Each restaurant has a record of health inspections and each inspection is evaluated by a hazard level(Low, Moderate, or High) depending on the nature and the number of violations found at that time.
-With this app, users can easily check the hygienic status of various local restaurants and enhance the awareness of their food safety in their neighborhood.
+With this app, users can easily check the hygienic status of various local restaurants and enhance the awareness of their fo"od safety in their neighborhood.

 ## Each State of this app